kemalrizky/pendulum_period_detection/README.md

 # Pendulum Period Detection
-Detecting pendulum period of an image data using opencv in python.
+Detects pendulum period of an image data using opencv in python.
 This program uses color detection to detect a color dominant object and analyze the pixel position of a moving object that satisfied simple harmonic motion to get the period
 </br> To get the period:
 - First, run the program located in color_based_obj_detection folder to get the maximum and minimum HSV value of a color dominant object.